Apartment electricity FAQs

 What uses the most energy in an apartment?

-Heating and cooling make up the most electricity usage in an apartment, especially in states like Texas with extreme weather conditions.
+Heating and cooling use the most electricity in an apartment, especially in states like Texas with extreme weather conditions.
 Choosing an apartment with a programmable or smart thermostat can help you save energy and reduce bills.

 How can I reduce my apartment’s energy costs?